pombredanne/state_machine_crawler/README.md

 ## Commits

-1. Make sure that all commits that affected the source have got "1: ", "2: " or "3: " prefix (for MAJOR, MINOR or PATCH changes respectively) to simplify changelog management.
+1. Make sure that all commits that affected the source have got "1: " or "2:" prefix (for MAJOR and MINOR changes respectively) to simplify changelog management.
 Changes that did not involve source code modification should not be annotated with any prefix.
 2. Commits should be easily revertible - each commit is a logical change that DOES NOT break anything